Door Specialists Available Now

 Often not.
 Wood expands in humidity and heat.
 If your lock was fine before, the door may just need easing rather than lock work.
 We check both—sometimes it's the door binding, sometimes the lock needs adjustment.

-Can you fit a modern lock to a period door without damage?
+Can you fit a modern lock to a period door sympathetically?

 Heritage